-Dry mouth is a condition in which your salivary glands don’t produce enough saliva, leaving you with a persistent dry feeling in your mouth.
-If you experience this, be sure to tell us at Oval Dental Clinic .
+Dry mouth occurs when your salivary glands do not produce enough saliva, resulting in a persistent dry feeling in your mouth.
+If you have this experience, please notify us at Oval Dental Clinic.

-The medical term for dry mouth is xerostomia, which is pronounced zero-STOE-me-uh.
-It’s a known side effect of certain medications, and is also common in people who are undergoing radiation treatment for cancer.
-It’s also caused by a condition of the salivary glands themselves, but that is less common.
+Xerostomia, which is pronounced zero-STOE-me-uh, is the medical term for dry mouth.
+It’s a known side effect of certain medications, and it’s also common in cancer patients undergoing radiation treatment.
+It can also be caused by a condition of the salivary glands, though this is less common.

-There are hundreds of different medications that list dry mouth as a side effect.
-These include prescription drugs, and over-the-counter medicine.
-Antihistamines, decongestants, and pain medications may cause it, as well as many other drugs.
+There are numerous medications that list dry mouth as a side effect.
+These include both prescription and over-the-counter medications.
+Many drugs, including antihistamines, decongestants, and pain relievers, can cause it.

-Dry mouth is also common in older people.
-Older people are often taking more medication than they did when younger.
-The body isn’t always as efficient in processing these medications as it once was.
+Dry mouth is also common in the elderly.
+Older people frequently take more medication than they did when they were younger.
+The body isn’t always as efficient as it once was in processing these medications.

-In addition to discomort, dry mouth can lead to increased plaque on the teeth.
-This can, in turn, lead to tooth decay and gum disease.
-Yeast infections and sores around the mouth can also occur.
+Dry mouth, in addition to causing discomfort, can lead to an increase in plaque on the teeth.
+This, in turn, can result in tooth decay and gum disease.
+Yeast infections and mouth sores are also possible.

 Because chewing and swallowing are more difficult for people who have dry mouth, they may also have poor nutrition.